osrf/gazebo_tutorials/contrib_code/tutorial.md

 > Always work out of a new branch, never off of default.
 This is a good habit to get in, and will make your life easier.

 1. Write your code.
-> This is the fun part.
+> This is the fun part (hopefully).

 1. Write tests.
 > A pull request will only be accepted if it has tests.
+The tests must have at least 90% functional coverage.
+See the Coverage section below for more information.

 1. Compiler warnings.
 >  Code must have zero compile warnings.
 This currently only applies to Linux.